Southern cities hit hard by storms face new crisis: No water

-Texas authorities ordered 7 million people — a quarter of the population in the nation’s second-largest state — to boil tap water before drinking it because low water pressure could have allowed bacteria to seep into the system.
-A man died at an Abilene health care facility when a lack of water pressure made medical treatment impossible.
+In Texas, 7 million people — a quarter of the population of the nation’s second-largest state — were under orders to boil tap water before drinking it because low water pressure could have allowed bacteria to seep into the system.
+A man died at in an Abilene health care facility when a lack of water pressure made medical treatment impossible.

 In Jackson, Mississippi, most of the city of about 161,000 had no running water.
 Crews pumped water to refill city tanks but faced a shortage of chemicals for treatment because icy roads made it difficult for distributors to deliver them, Mayor Chokwe Antar Lumumba said.

+He said the city's water mains are more than 100 years old and not built to handle the freezing weather that hit the city as multiple storms dumped record amounts of snow across the South.

-“We are dealing with an extreme challenge with getting more water through our distribution system,” Lumumba said.
+“We are dealing with an extreme challenge with getting more water through our distribution system,” said Lumumba.

-The city was providing water for flushing toilets and drinking, but residents had to drive to pick it up – leaving the elderly and those living on icy roads vulnerable.
+The city was providing water for flushing toilets and drinking, but residents had to pick it up, leaving the elderly and those living on icy roads vulnerable.

 Lisa Thomas said her driveway on a hill in Jackson was a sheet of ice.
-Her husband, who is on a defibrillator and heart monitor, is running out of his heart medication, with only enough to get him through Sunday because she hasn’t been able to go to the pharmacy.
+Her husband, who is on a defibrillator and heart monitor, has only enough heart medication to get him through Sunday because she hasn’t been able to go to the pharmacy.

 “People are in dire need here," Thomas said.

+Paul Lee Davis got to the front of the line at a water station set up by city officials only to have the water run out.
+He was still waiting for it to be replenished three and a have hours after he arrived.

+“We need water, the stores all are out.
+I don’t see what choice we have," Davis said.

-The water woes were the latest misery for residents left without heat or electricity for days after ice and snow storms swept through early in the week, forcing utilities from Minnesota to Texas to implement rolling blackouts to ease strained power grids.
+The water woes were the latest misery for residents left without heat or electricity for days after the ice and snow storms earlier in the week, forcing rolling blackouts from Minnesota to Texas.

 Texas electrical grid operators said Friday that transmission had returned to normal for the first time since a storm knocked out power to more than 4 million customers.
-Smaller outages remained, but Bill Magness, president of the Electric Reliability Council of Texas, said the grid now has enough capacity to provide power throughout the entire system.
+Smaller outages remained, but Bill Magness, president of the Electric Reliability Council of Texas, said the grid now can provide power throughout the entire system.

-Gov. Greg Abbott ordered an investigation into the failure in the energy capital of the U.S., while ERCOT officials have defended their preparations and the decision to begin forced outages early Monday as the grid reached a breaking point.
+Gov. Greg Abbott ordered an investigation into the failure for a state known as the U.S. energy capital.
+ERCOT officials have defended their preparations and the decision to begin forced outages Monday as the grid reached a breaking point.

-The storms also left more than 330,000 from Virginia to Louisiana without power and about 71,000 in Oregon on Friday were still enduring a weeklong outage following a massive ice and snow storm.
+The storms also left more than 330,000 from Virginia to Louisiana without power.
+About 70,000 in Oregon on Friday were still enduring a weeklong outage following a massive ice and snow storm.
+Oregon’s governor ordered the National Guard to go door-to-door in the hardest-hit areas to ensure residents have enough food and water.

-The extreme weather was blamed for the deaths of at least 59 people, including a Tennessee farmer who tried to save two calves that apparently wandered into a frozen pond.
-A growing number of people have perished as they struggled to keep warm.
+The extreme weather was blamed for the deaths of at least 70 people, including people struggling to get warm and a Tennessee farmer who tried to save two calves that apparently wandered onto a frozen pond.

 Federal Emergency Management Agency acting administrator Bob Fenton said teams in Texas were distributing fuel, water, blankets and other supplies.

-“What has me most worried is making sure that people stay warm,” Fenton said on “CBS This Morning,” urging people without heat to go to a shelter or warming center.
+“What has me most worried is making sure that people stay warm,” Fenton said on “CBS This Morning."

 In many areas, water pressure dropped after lines froze and because people left faucets dripping to prevent pipes from icing, authorities said.

-As of Thursday afternoon, more than 1,000 Texas public water systems and 177 of the state’s 254 counties had reported weather-related operational disruptions, affecting more than 14 million people, according to the Texas Commission on Environmental Quality.
+As of Friday afternoon, more than 1,300 Texas public water systems and 159 counties had reported weather-related operational disruptions affecting more than 14.9 million people, according to Texas Commission on Environmental Quality spokeswoman Tiffany Young.

-Abbott urged Texas residents to shut off water to prevent more busted pipes and preserve municipal system pressure.
+More than 1 million gallons (3.8 million liters) of water was being trucked Friday to the Texas capital.
+But Austin's water director, Greg Maszaros, implored residents to minimize the use of home faucets because "there’s still a lot of unknowns as we pressurize the system.”

-David Lopez said the Dallas plumbing company he works for has received more than 600 calls for service over the last week.
+In Dallas, David Lopez said the plumbing company he works for received more than 600 calls for service over the last week.

 “It’s pretty much first come, first served,” said Lopez, as he and a colleague manhandled a new water heater out of their van on Friday.
 “Everyone’s got emergencies."